rssnyder/ansible-role-harness-ccm-ecg/README.md

 harness_url: app.harness.io
 harness_account_id:
 harness_platform_api_key:

+# settings for new autostopping rules
+autostopping_rule_idle_time_mins: 5
+autostopping_rule_cloud_connector:
+autostopping_dry_run: false

+# specify aws, azure or gcp, otherwise we will check in that order
+cloud:
 ```

 If both cpu and memory are specified, bother conditions must be met to be considered active.